barbagroup/teaching-materials/MPI/Slurm.md

 debug           up    2:00:00      1   idle node992
 ```

 A **partition** is a set of compute nodes (computers dedicated to ... computing,) grouped logically.
-Typical examples include partitions dedicated to batch processing, debugging, post processing, or visualization.
+Typical examples include partitions dedicated to batch processing, debugging, post processing, or visualization. *Default partition* is marked with an asterisk.

 * `sinfo -N` gives a node-oriented view
 ```